Zwyx/detrak/res/google-play-store/README.md

 To win, you will have to keep an eye on all the rows and columns and try to create sequences of 2, 3, 4 or even 5 identical symbols!

-Detrak is a Gigamic game – https://www.gigamic.com/jeu/detrak Copyright © Gigamic for the original game
-This digital version has been made with their approval.
+Detrak is a Gigamic game – https://www.gigamic.com/jeu/detrak This digital version has been made with their approval.
 Thank you, Gigamic!
+Copyright © Gigamic for the original game
+Copyright © Zwyx.dev for this app
+The source code is available at https://github.com/Zwyx/detrak
 ```

 ## fr